ECTC 2023 – IEEE 73rd ELECTRONIC COMPONENTS AND TECHONOLOGY CONFERENCE

 These capabilities are adding new growth avenues for the imaging industry, by taking full benefit of the existing technology and production infrastructure to provide new functionalities.

-Yole Group’s imaging teams have been covering the field since 2003.
-They help you understand the market technology, applications, manufacturing and competitive landscape.
+Yole Group’s imaging teams have been covering the field since 2003, helping you understand the market technology, applications, manufacturing and competitive landscape.
 Thanks to the physical analysis of imaging modules and components through teardowns, cost analysis and performances analysis, we provide you with the best up-to-date data and analyses of the imaging industry.
 Our image sensor market research is available through our different products, such as annual reports, custom reports and quarterly market monitors.

-We also follow the evolution of the technologies selected by the leading OEMs, and with a strong focus on smartphones.
-With a dedicated team, we propose detailed teardowns of recent products from Apple, Samsung, Huawei, etc. These analyses include power measurements, detailed parts lists, block diagrams, x-rays, and high-resolutions photos.
-Each step of the teardown process is well documented.
+We also follow the developments of the technologies selected by the leading OEMs, with a strong focus on smartphones.
+A dedicated team offers detailed teardowns of recent products from the likes of Apple, Samsung, and Huawei.
+These analyses include power measurements, detailed parts lists, block diagrams, x-rays, and high-resolutions photos.
+Each step of the teardown process is thoroughly documented.

-Yole Group presents detailed insights into component parts and costs, as well as chip system functionality.
+At Yole Group, we provide detailed insights into component parts and costs, as well as chip system functionality.

-From equipment to systems, from X-ray to SWIR, from image sensors to lensed camera modules, actuators to optical components, the imaging team’s daily work is to understand and analyze meaningful CMOS imaging technology trends, supply chain evolutions, market and application disruptions and the strategy of the leading CMOS imaging companies.
-What you get is the best picture of imaging market and technology research to serve your needs.
+From equipment to systems, from X-ray to SWIR, from image sensors to lensed camera modules, actuators to optical components, the imaging team’s daily work is to understand and analyze meaningful CMOS imaging technology trends, supply chain evolutions, market and application disruptions and the leading CMOS imaging companies’ strategies.
+What you get is the best “portrait” of the imaging market and technology research you need to serve your needs.